dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ##### Disarm opponent on parry

-When parrying, the warrior can opt to try and disarm their opponent.
+When parrying, the warrior try to disarm their opponent.
 On a successful Physical Defense roll, the opponent will be forced to drop their weapon, if applicable.

 ### Wizard

 These are the masters of the arcane arts.
 Through diligent study and commitment, they have learned to control the divine forces of magic that shape the world and have studied the anatomy and minds of creatures to understand how those powers are channeled through their physical bodies.

 They get a boost on Mental Action (MA), but start with 1 less life point due to their dedication to studies leading to a sedentary life.
-Wizards can only use one-handed and missile weapons, and cannot wear any armor or use shields, as they are not trained in their use and also impedes the flow of their magical spell casting.
+Wizards can only use one-handed melee weapons, regular missile weapons, and cannot wear any armor or use shields, as they are not trained in their use and also impedes the flow of their magical spell casting.

 #### Background